CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[5]

 Which statement correctly describes `UPDATE students SET gender= ?
-WHERE gender= ?` on line 10 of `students.php`?
+WHERE gender= ?` on line 10 of `student.php`?

 - It locates the argument `gender= ?` in the SQL statement.